hedronvision/bazel-compile-commands-extractor/ImplementationReadme.md

 You should then be able to make local changes and see their effects immediately.

+### Word Wrap

+To edit this repository happily, you'll likely want to turn on word wrap in your editor.
+For example, in VSCode, Settings>Editor: Word Wrap>on (or bounded),

+We use some fairly long lines and don't hard wrap at e.g. 80ch.
+The philosophy is that that these days, we're all trying to make the most of variable-width windows rather than the fixed-width terminals/punchcards of yore (punchcards being the origin of the 80ch convention!).

+We'd appreciate your joining us in aiming for clarity and ease of expression--by using line breaks to separate ideas--but not to manually reimplement word wrapping.

 ## Overall Strategy

 To get great autocomplete and enable other tooling, we need to get Bazel's understanding of how to compile the code into the compile_commands.json common format that clangd—and other good clang tooling—understands.